Great Mystery Books for Kids: The Famous Five by Enid Blyton

 Five Go Off to Camp is my favorite book in the Famous Five series.
 In this book, the Five go camping on the moors with a teacher from Julian and Dick's school named Mr. Luffy.
 When Anne goes for a walk she hears a roaring sound underground and then white smoke comes out of the ground.
-A terrified Anne runs back to the campsite thinking she saw a volcano.
-Mr. Luffy tells her that it's only underground trains.
+A terrified Anne runs back to the campsite thinking she had seen a volcano.
+Mr. Luffy tells her it's only underground trains.
 Later, the Five decide to explore the railway lines but a man with a wooden leg warns them to leave.
 He tells them that spook trains come out of the tunnel at night and then go back in again.
 There isn't any driver.
 Of course, the Five have to come back at night to check out the spook trains for themselves.
 A couple of days later, George goes out for a walk with her dog Timmy.
 When walking over an underground tunnel, Timmy falls down a ventilation shaft.
-George goes after him and finds herself in danger when she encounters smugglers. is available as an ebook for the Kindle and Kindle apps.
-Five Go Off to Camp
+George goes after him and finds herself in danger when she encounters smugglers.

 Enid Blyton: A Controversial Life

 In her later years, Blyton suffered from dementia.
 She died at the age of 71 in 1968.
-But her books live on both in print and on TV.
+Her books live on both in print and on TV.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.